rehackxyz/REUN10N/CTF-writeups/2025/break-the-syntax-ctf-2025/rev-rainbowbashadventure.md

-Solution
+# Solution
-Go to RenPy source file, we need to find shoretst path to traverse all 19 cloud.
-Start at cloud0, always fly to the closest unvisited cloud, and repeat until all clouds are visited.
-Then return to cloud0.
+Go to `RenPy` source file, we need to find shortest path to traverse all 19 cloud.
+Start at `cloud0`, always fly to the closest unvisited cloud, and repeat until all clouds are visited.
+Then return to `cloud0`.

 When you get the correct path, then you can decode the flag.
 ```